Mouth Jewelry, Oral Piercings, and Your Health

-Piercing the tongue, lip, or cheek — Is this an innocent teenage fad of fashion and self expression or a prelude to oral health problems?
-Before piercing this area of your anatomy, it is wise to have a complete understanding of the health-related risks.
-If you still wish to go through with the procedure, consider what to look for in an oral piercing studio and learn how to care for the pierced area.
+Oral piercing is the piercing of the tongue, lip, or cheek.
+If you are thinking of piercing this area of your anatomy, have a complete understanding of the health-related risks.
+If you still wish to go through with the procedure, know what to look for in an oral piercing studio and how to care for the pierced area.

 What should I look for in an oral piercing studio?